A sweet merger of banana bread and crumb cake.

 - Allow the cake to cool at room temperature for 10 minutes.
 Whisk together the powdered sugar and milk and drizzle on top.

 Don't have buttermilk?
-I rarely do either, so I replace the 2 cups buttermilk with 1.5 cups skim milk + 1 Tablespoon white vinegar + ½ cup plain yogurt.
+I rarely do either, so I replace the 1 cup buttermilk with 3/4 cups skim milk + 2 tsp white vinegar + 1/4 cup plain yogurt.
 (The yogurt and the vinegar give the milk substance and mimic the sour flavor of the buttermilk - it works great!)